serialphotog/Arch-Tools/README.md

 - `PrepareNABS.ps1` - A quick script to prepare my NABS CSV data by moving them into their own directories under normalized names.
 This is to prepare the data for further processing later.
 - `ProcessNabsUtm.py` - A very quick and dirty Python script that converts the UTM coordinates in a NABS CSV dataset to decimal degrees.
 Expects the CSV to be in a very specific format.
 - `ConvertNabsUtm.ps1` - Helper that converts all of the NABS CSV files to use decimal degrees.
 Uses `ProcessNabsUtm.py` under the hood.
+- `FindDuplicatesInNabs.ps1` - Helper to look for likely duplicate entries in the NABS data by looking for arches that have identical lat/lon entries.
+Uses `csvDuplicateFinder.py` under the hood.